H.R. 3340: Modernizing Access to Our Public Oceans Act

 NOAA Fisheries Office of Science and Technology

-The bill specifically directs the Secretary to act through the Director of NOAA Fisheries' Office of Science and Technology when making the GIS data available.
+The bill directs the Secretary to act through the Director of this office when making the offshore GIS data available to the public.

 NOAA National Marine Protected Areas Center

-The bill requires the website to identify federal marine protected areas and explain what fishing and recreation are allowed in them.
+The bill requires the website to identify federal marine protected areas and explain what fishing and recreation each one allows.

-MarineCadastre is an official federal marine geospatial portal that illustrates the kind of interoperable offshore mapping and data access this bill aims to standardize.
+A federal marine geospatial portal that models the interoperable offshore mapping and data access this bill aims to standardize.

 H.R.
 3340 Common Questions